Amber-Abuah/NEA-Project/README.md

 ![image136](https://user-images.githubusercontent.com/107321078/173201991-835793ec-668b-43ac-ba44-e63a138f3a50.png)

 The main component of the game is a racing type game.
-Here multiple questions appear along with three possible answers.
+Here multiple choice questions appear along with three possible answers.

 There are three paths to choose from, where each path represents one of the answers.
 In order to answer, the student must move left or right and onto the path that they think represents the correct answer.